About This Program

 The Political Science major at Utica College helps students comprehensive understanding of the principles, processes, and structure of power and authority through richly interactive classroom learning, research, and real- world experiences.
 Taught by an accomplished faculty, the program focuses on skills that are highly valuable for the globalized world, with in-depth study of authority, diversity, leadership, conflict resolution, and collective mobilization.

-The Center of Public Affairs and Election Research was launched on January 1, 2017 by the Department of Government and Politics at Utica College.
+The Center of Public Affairs and Election Research was launched on January 1, 2017 by the Department of Political Science at Utica College.
 The Center seeks to serve citizens, students, journalists, and scholars by providing research, commentary, and analyses of state, national, and international politics.
 We do this through our website, which provides free content designed for a general audience.
 Our team of over 50 contributors includes Political Scientists from around the country and throughout the world for an audience spanning more than 160 countries.
 The Center publishes articles on a wide range of topics from U.S. elections, to international security, China’s rising, and much more.